 I never would have guessed longlining bobbers and bait for salmon could be so much fun.
 When we get on a good school of salmon, and the bite is on, everyone in the boat starts watching each bobber as they float down river.
 When a bobber goes down, fishermen may forget which bobber is their own, and two or three people sometimes jerk back in unison hoping to catch one fish.
 On other occasions fishermen get so excited they jerk to set hooks, before engaging their reel, and instead of hooking a salmon, big coils of loose line spring off the reel.
 Then there are times when three or four bobbers pull under simultaneously, everybody hooks up, and people are scrambling all over the boat trying to keep their lines from tangling, as thrashing salmon battle in every direction.
 Yes, ESB bobber fishing for Alaska salmon can be a boatload of fun! — Andy Couch — Read my Deshka River King

-Salmon bobber and bait fishing article previously published in Fish Alaska Magazine, May 2009.
+Salmon bobber and bait fishing article previously published in Fish Alaska Magazine.

 Light Weight Spinning Reels

 Daiwa has sold innovative top quality fishing reels and tackle for decades, and during the past couple Alaska salmon fishing seasons, Ive experimented with fishing 30 lb. and 40 lb. super braid line on Daiwa’s lighter weight 3000 size spinning reels.
 3 models that have fished very well for me include the original Fuego, Freams, and Certate.
 Spool size and line capacity on Daiwa reels tends to be larger than on similar-sized spinning reels from other companies.
 Less line tangling, less twisting problems, along with better casting distance result from the larger diameter spools, and in my opinion, this is where Daiwa spinning reels really shine.